gmansillo/Firedrive/README.md

 ## Installation

 In Joomla!, go to Extensions > Extension manager > __Install from URL__.
-Copy this url: `http://service.simplefilemanager.eu/delivery/getdefault.php` and paste it in __Install URL__ field.
+Copy this url: ``` http://service.simplefilemanager.eu/delivery/getdefault.php ``` and paste it in __Install URL__ field.
 Finally click __Install__ button.
 Joomla will upload the latest release available of Simple File Manager directly from the link and install in a single step process.

-You can also install Simple File Manager via the <a href="https://docs.joomla.org/Install_from_Web" target="_blank">Joomla Web Installer</a>.

 If you need further informations about how to install a Joomla! extension, please refer to the <a href="https://docs.joomla.org/Installing_an_extension" target="_blank">official Joomla! documentation</a>.

 ## Examples

-You'll find a lot of examples about how to use and customize Simple File Manager at the [demo site](http://demo.simplefilemanager.eu/).
+You'll find a lot of examples at the [demo site](http://demo.simplefilemanager.eu/).
 You can also take a look to the website of these brands, agencies and associations wich already use Simple File Manager for creating their download centers:

 - [Universidad De San Buenaventura Cartagena](http://www.usbcartagena.edu.co/new/index.php/investigaciones/reglamentos)
 - [Câmara de Comércio e Indústria Luso Espanhola](https://www.portugalespanha.org/index.php/servicos/assessoria-comercial/oportunidades-de-negocio-espanha/portugal)